Commonwealth Saga: Judas Unchained

 Judas Unchained, the second part of the Commonwealth Saga, picks up where Pandora's Star ends.

 The story begins with the small human resistance that exists on what remains of the Commonwealth worlds attacked by the Primes.
 Human resistance forces have found two ways to fight back: using the Prime weapons (primarily directed-energy weapons) against the invaders, and disrupting communication between the slave caste (motiles) and the commanding caste (immotiles) of the Primes.
 Meanwhile, the humans in the remaining Commonwealth pursue other plans: to develop a set of weapons and warships to defend against the next Prime invasion and force the conflict back into Prime space; to develop a "quantumbuster superweapon" based on technology supplied, unbeknownst to most humans, by the Starflyer; and to prepare for the evacuation of known space altogether if necessary.

 Eventually, the human forces decide that there can be no other solution to the conflict than to commit genocide and destroy the Primes entirely.
 However, it is revealed that the Primes are planning a much larger invasion, which humanity will be all but powerless to stop.

 As the war rages, the human forces begin to build much faster, better armed ships and fitting them with new "quantumbuster" weapons that can destroy an entire planet.
 Later on, a more advanced quantumbuster is deployed, which is capable of inducing a main-sequence star to go nova.
 Despite the original plan to use it on the Dyson Alpha star and thus kill the entire prime race, a modified field version of a normal quantumbuster is eventually deployed on the Dyson Alpha forcefield generator, destroying the mechanism that was interfering with the generator's systems.
 This allows the mechanism to reactivate, trapping the Prime aliens inside and avoiding genocide.

 Meanwhile, the Commonwealth forces slowly realize that Johansson is correct, and that the Starflyer is an AlienPrime that escaped the enclosure event.
 After crashing on Far Away, it has been plotting how to destroy both the Alpha Primes as well as dangerous humanity by manipulating events to force both races to commit mutual genocide.
 Beta Primes would then become the dominant lifeforms.
 Through a long trail of companies, it funded Bose's "discovery" of the enclosure and snuck agents aboard Second Chance with a device to deactivate the enclosure generator.

 As the Starflyer attempts to return to Beta, human forces engage in a desperate chase to prevent it from escaping.
 Their forces fail, but Johansson's Guardians of Selfhood have been preparing for this event, marshalling the weather of the entire planet and unleashing a massive directed hurricane that destroys the Starflyer's ship.
-Johansson is aboard the Marie Celeste, and the action ends with him preparing to kill the Starflyer.
+Johansson is aboard the Marie Celeste, and prepares to kill the Starflyer.